PluralKit/PluralKit/docs/2-user-guide.md

 - Front history
 - Member list

 Each of these can be set to **public** or **private**.
 When set to **public**, anyone who queries your system (by account or system ID, or through the API), will see this information.
-When set to **private**, the information will only be shown when *you yourself* query the information.
+When set to **private**, the information will only be shown when *you yourself* query the information with the -all flag, for example `pk;system -all`.
 The cards will still be displayed in the channel the commands are run in, so it's still your responsibility not to pull up information in servers where you don't want it displayed.

 To update your system privacy settings, use the following commands: